BBC Radio Wiltshire: BBC Wiltshire (2008–2020)

-On 21 April 2008, exactly 19 years after the original launch, the two stations effectively merged again and became a single entity branded as BBC Wiltshire.
+On 21 April 2008, 19 years after the original launch, the two stations effectively merged again and became a single entity branded as BBC Wiltshire.
 This became the umbrella name for the radio station and online service, in common with branding policy across most of the BBC local radio network.
 Swindon initially retained its own breakfast show, for which the branding Swindon's BBC Wiltshire was used.
 Currently all programmes across the week are broadcast on all BBC Wiltshire frequencies with no separate opt-outs.

-BBC Radio Wiltshire (2020-present)
+BBC Radio Wiltshire (2020–present)

-On 9 March 2020 the station reverted to BBC Radio Wiltshire again, in order to fit the station name in to the new jingle package.
+On 9 March 2020, the station reverted to BBC Radio Wiltshire again, in order to fit the station name in to the new jingle package.
+In the autumn of 2023, a series of schedule changes reduced local programming to just 8 hours a day on weekdays and a 4 hour afternoon sport show on Saturday.

-Transmission
+Technical

-BBC Radio Wiltshire broadcasts from its studios in Swindon on FM frequencies 103.5 (Newton Barrow, near A360, 5 miles northwest of Salisbury), 103.6 (Blunsdon, next to the A419, north of Swindon), 104.3 (Naish Hill, near A342 4 miles west of Calne, for west Wiltshire), 104.9 (Marlborough for east Wiltshire); on DAB; Freeview (channel 721); and via BBC Sounds.
+BBC Radio Wiltshire broadcasts from its studios in Swindon on FM frequencies 103.5 (Newton Barrow, near A360, 5 miles northwest of Salisbury), 103.6 (Blunsdon, next to the A419, north of Swindon), 104.3 (Naish Hill, near A342, 4 miles west of Calne, for west Wiltshire), 104.9 (Marlborough, for east Wiltshire); on DAB; Freeview TV channel 713 in the BBC West and BBC South regions; and via BBC Sounds.

 Programming

-Local programming is produced and broadcast from the BBC's Swindon studios from 6am – 10pm on Sundays – Fridays and from 6am – 6pm on Saturdays.
+Local programming is produced and broadcast from the BBC's Swindon studios from 6 am to 2 pm on Mondays to Fridays.
+The afternoon programme is shared with BBC Radio Gloucestershire and the weekday evening shows (6 pm to 10 pm) are all broadcast across the BBC West area with the exception of sport programmes.

-Off-peak programming, including the late show from 10pm – 1am, originates from BBC Radio Gloucestershire and BBC Radio Devon.
-BBC Introducing in the West is presented from BBC Radio Wiltshire's Swindon studios.
-Sunday afternoon programming is shared between BBC Radio Gloucestershire and BBC Radio Wiltshire.
+Weekend programmes from 6 am to 2 pm are shared regionally across the BBC West area.
+The breakfast show is presented from Gloucester with the brunch (10 am to 2 pm) show presented from Bristol.
+The Saturday afternoon sport programme (2 pm to 6 pm) broadcasts only to Wiltshire.

+The Sunday afternoon programme (2 pm to 6 pm) is currently shared with, and broadcast from, BBC Radio Gloucestershire.
+The BBC intends to make this a national programme in the autumn of 2024.

+The weekend 6 pm to 10 pm programmes on Saturdays are both broadcast across the BBC West area, with the Sunday evening programme in that timeslot being a national programme from London.

+The late show, airing from 10 pm to 1 am, is a national programme originating in either Manchester or London.